-- Demanding Payment Upfront: Sometimes companies want you to pay before they will provide a product or service.
-The stipulations of the Credit Repair Organizations Act prohibit any credit repair organization from either requesting or receiving a payment until after they have completed the service they have promised.
+Unscrupulous companies want you to pay before they provide a product or service so they can take off or deliver only part of the promise.
+The Credit Repair Organizations Act prohibits any credit repair organization from either requesting or receiving a payment until after they have completed the service they have promised.
 Some companies attempt to evade this requirement by structuring monthly payment plans, but it is still illegal to pay them before they have provided the service.